 With the moon so close, it has been a major target of human exploration efforts since the beginning of the Space Age and remains the only body besides Earth that humans have set foot upon.
 NASA's historic Apollo program first brought astronauts to the lunar surface on July 20, 1969, winning the space race for the United States.

 Instruments placed on the moon during Apollo have given scientists great amounts of data, informing them, for instance, that the moon is moving away from Earth by about 1.5 inches (3.8 centimeters) per year and that numerous moonquakes originate from cliff-like cracks on the lunar surface.
 Apollo astronauts also brought back 842 lbs.
 (382 kg) of moon rocks with them, according to NASA, samples of which are still being studied and yielding new insights to this day.

 Russian and Chinese probes have also landed on the moon, while the Japanese, Chinese, Russian and Indian space agencies have orbited spacecraft around it.
-Recently, both India and Israel have tried to place landers on the moon's surface, but both attempts ended in failure.
+India and Israel have tried to place landers on the moon's surface, but both attempts ended in failure.
+A discarded Chinese rocket booster smashed into the moon in 2022, making it one of the few cases of space junk hitting our natural satellite.
 NASA has renewed its interest in the moon once again with its Artemis program, which seeks to place astronauts on its surface by 2024, and use our satellite as a launching point to Mars.